mhjensen/Physics321/README.md

 # PHY321, Classical Mechanics I, Michigan State University, Spring 2021

-_Due to the corona virus, all lectures are done remotely via zoom.
+_Due to the corona virus, all lectures are digital via zoom.
 All videos and handwritten notes are in D2L and below here.
 The videos are posted immediately after the lecture.
+The learning material contains also videos you can watch before the regular lectures.
 Feel free to comment on the material.
-The first week (see mail to sent all via reg.msu.edu) starts on Monday January 11.
+The first week (see mail to be sent all via reg.msu.edu) starts on Monday January 11.
 This week is dedicated to a review of learning material and reminder on programming aspects, useful tools, where to find information and much more.
 Our first regular teaching day will Wednesday January 20 at 3pm.
+We look forward to meet you and hope you will enjoy the course.